hashicorp/terraform/website/source/docs/providers/aws/r/kinesis_firehose_delivery_stream.html.markdown

                                 We recommend setting SizeInMBs to a value greater than the amount of data you typically ingest into the delivery stream in 10 seconds.
 For example, if you typically ingest data at 1 MB/sec set SizeInMBs to be 10 MB or higher.
 * `buffer_interval` - (Optional) Buffer incoming data for the specified period of time, in seconds, before delivering it to the destination.
 The default value is 300.
 * `compression_format` - (Optional) The compression format.
 If no value is specified, the default is UNCOMPRESSED.
 Other supported values are GZIP, ZIP & Snappy.
 If the destination is redshift you cannot use ZIP or Snappy.
-* `kms_key_arn` - (Optional) If set, the stream will encrypt data using the key in KMS, otherwise, no encryption will be used.
+* `kms_key_arn` - (Optional) Specifies the KMS key ARN the stream will use to encrypt data.
+If not set, no encryption will be used.
 * `cloudwatch_logging_options` - (Optional) The CloudWatch Logging Options for the delivery stream.
 More details are given below